 Seajacks International, a company based in England, operates offshore, self-elevating liftboats that provide oil and gas production, maintenance and wind farm installation services in the North Sea.
 Its management and the GEC team formed the company in 2006.
 After an IPO in Norway, Seajacks later was taken private by another investor group in 2010.

 Scorpion Offshore was based in Houston and globally operated seven state-of-the-art, offshore drilling rigs.
 Its management and the GEC team formed the company in 2005.
 After completing an IPO in Norway, the GEC team realized its interests through the sale of public shares in 2008.
-Scorpion was sold to SeaDrill (NYSE: SDRL) in 2010.
+Scorpio later was sold to SeaDrill Ltd. (US: SDRL) in 2010.

-Hercules Offshore (Nasdaq: HERO) is based in Houston and operates globally 40 offshore drilling rigs and 25 liftboats.
-It provides services to oil and gas producers during the drilling, production and decommissioning of wells in key shallow water markets globally.
+Hercules Offshore (formerly US: HERO) was based in Houston and operated globally 40 offshore drilling rigs and 25 liftboats.
+It provided services to oil and gas producers during the drilling, production and decommissioning of wells in key shallow-water markets globally.
 The GEC team were founding private investors in Hercules and realized their interests through the sales of public shares after the U.S. IPO of the company in 2005.

-Hercules Drilling was formed by its management and the GEC team in 2001 to acquire and operate offshore drilling rigs in the Gulf of Mexico.
-The company in 2005 was sold to Hercules Offshore (Nasdaq: HERO), consistent with its strategy to consolidate offshore drilling and production services vessels.
+Hercules Drilling, a Houston company, was formed by its management and the GEC team in 2001 to acquire and operate offshore drilling rigs in the Gulf of Mexico.
+The company in 2005 was sold to Hercules Offshore, consistent with its strategy to consolidate offshore drilling and production services vessels.